archelogos/CarND-Vehicle-Detection/README.md

 # Vehicle Detection

-In this project our main goal was to design, create and build a able pipeline to detect and track vehicles in a given video from a camera mounted in the front of a car.
+The main goal of this project is to design, create and build pipeline that detects and tracks vehicles in a given video from a camera mounted in the front of a car.

-In order to achieve this goal, we applied some computer vision and machine learning techniques.
-The first important phase was to define and extract the relevant features from the images applying gradients and transforms to them.
+In order to achieve this goal, some computer vision and machine learning techniques were applied.
+The first important stage was to define and extract the relevant features from the images applying gradients and transformations to them.

-Once the features were properly extracted we trained a Linear SVM classifier with the GTI vehicle image database and the KITTI vision benchmark suite datasets.
+Once the features were properly extracted a Linear SVM classifier was trained with the GTI vehicle image database and the KITTI vision benchmark suite datasets.

 Finally, applying a sliding-window technique, we searched for vehicles in the images, pointed them out drawing a surrounding and clear rectangle.